 In 1992, simultaneous with this planning process, the DOT permitted the Adirondack Railway Preservation Society (ARPS) to improve the track for four miles south of Thendara and operate the Adirondack Centennial Railroad in recognition of the 100th anniversary of the Adirondack Park.
 This short, eight-mile round trip excursion (later extended to nine miles) attracted as many as 76,800 riders per year during its three seasons from1992 to 1994.

-In 1996, ARPS received $2 million in federal and state grants to upgrade the line from Utica to Thendara and thereby add a longer excursion service from Utica.
+In 1996, the Adirondack Railway Preservation Society (ARPS) received $2 million in federal and state grants to upgrade the line from Utica to Thendara and thereby add a longer excursion service from Utica.
 In 2000, the state awarded a total of $7.1 million in grants to upgrade the track between Lake Placid and Saranac Lake with additional improvements to allow equipment to move the 80 miles from Thendara to Saranac Lake.
 In 2006, DOT spent $4.1 million to rebuild the railroad overpass at Thendara.

-In a 2007 letter to Scott Thompson of Beaver River, Mark Silo, P.E. and DOT Region 2 Director, stated that to date the State had invested $32 million in the rail corridor.
-The letter states, "New York State assumed ownership of the Corridor in 1974 and since then, through several State administrations, has invested $32 million in its preservation."
+In a 2007 letter to Scott Thompson of Beaver River, Mark Silo, P.E. and DOT Region 2 Director, stated "New York State assumed ownership of the Corridor in 1974 and since then, through several State administrations, has invested $32 million in its preservation."
 This wording implies, but does not make clear, that the $32 million figure does not include the apparent $15 million purchase price of the Corridor in 1974.

-The new group, Adirondack Recreational Trail Advocates,or ARTA, a 501c3 charity, began to collect petitions from ordinary citizens and local businesses and to ask the municipalities along the way to take a stand on either demanding that the State review the management plan for the corridor or demand that the tracks be removed and a recreation trail be constructed immediately, at least on the unused 81-mile section.
-During the six years from ARTA's creation to present time over 13,000 citizens have signed petitions for a trail as have over 400 businesses on the corridor in which the trail will be constructed.
-12 municipalities on the corridor have passed resolutions either asking the State to immediately reopen the Corridor Management Plan or move to the construction of the trail without further process.
-Editorials in papers in Albany, Utica, Lake Placid, Saranac Lake, Plattsburgh and elsewhere have called for State action.
-For more on the advocacy process, the supporting studies and documents, and links to the municipal resolutions and other materials please see the ARTA website (www.TheARTA.org).
+Adirondack Recreational Trail Advocates, a 501c3 charity, began to collect petitions from ordinary citizens and local businesses and to ask the municipalities along the way to take a stand on either demanding that the State review the management plan for the corridor or demand that the tracks be removed and a recreation trail be constructed immediately, at least on the unused 81-mile section.
+During the first ten years over 13,000 citizens have signed petitions for a trail as have over 400 businesses on the corridor in which the trail will be constructed.
+12 municipalities on the corridor passed resolutions either asking the State to immediately reopen the Corridor Management Plan or move to the construction of the trail without further process.
+Editorials in papers in Albany, Utica, Lake Placid, Saranac Lake, Plattsburgh, and elsewhere have called for State action.

-On July 9th, 2014, the State announced that the Management Plan for the corridor would be reopened and recommended that the 34 miles between Lake Placid and Tupper Lake be converted into a multi-use recreation trail with restored train service south of Tupper Lake and a multi-use trail from Tupper Lake to Lake Placid [See nte 1 below].
-In 2015 the DEC and DOT held four more hearings and reaffirmed their intention to build a rail-trail on the old corridor between Lake Placid and Tupper Lake and to permit rail extension north from Big Moose to Tupper Lake.
+On July 9th, 2014, the State announced that the Management Plan for the corridor would be reopened and recommended that the 34 miles between Lake Placid and Tupper Lake be converted into a multi-use recreation trail with restored train service south of Tupper Lake and a multi-use trail from Tupper Lake to Lake Placid.
+In 2015 the DEC and DOT held four more hearings and reaffirmed their intention to build a rail trail on the old corridor between Lake Placid and Tupper Lake and to permit rail extension north from Big Moose to Tupper Lake.
 In late 2015 DEC and DOT jointly reaffirmed the 2014 plan and it went to the Adirondack Park Agency for a final vote to confirm that the plan was in accord with the State Land Master Plan.